-These four tips can help you get the best rate on a 30-year fixed mortgage.
+These four tips can help you get the lowest rate on a 30-year fixed mortgage.

 1. Comparison-shop 'til you drop